 Using your list of bloggers, industry personalities, academics and influencers that you have created approach the key people, to ask whether you can interview them for your new site.
 Offer them a free subscription in exchange for their time and input.

 Ideally, the interview should be video, but failing that a recorded telephone conversation is fine.
 We use Freeconference.com to record audio interviews or an inexpensive Flip HD camcorder to record the videos.

 There are two reasons for doing the interview.
 One is to create great content.
 The second and more important reason is to get the person you interview to link to it from their site…or better still to email all of their followers to go and have a listen on your site.

 I’ve seen one good interview generate tens of thousands of visitors for a site.
 For the sake of this plan, I will set my target at doing three interviews which I release on the first day of each month and estimate each interview will generate 200 visitors per week.
 Over the 90 day period that would be 4,800 leads.

-Write three killer articles which you can publish on third party sites to drive traffic.
+Write three killer articles that you can publish on third-party sites to drive traffic.
 You have three publishing options that you can consider.

-My preferred option is to contact the publisher of your sector’s leading website and offer them one or more of the articles for free in exchange for getting an acknowledgement and link to your site.
-This will drive well targeted prospects directly from a highly relevant site.
+My preferred option is to contact the publisher of your sector’s leading website and offer them one or more of the articles for free in exchange for getting an acknowledgment and link to your site.
+This will drive well-targeted prospects directly from a highly relevant site.